 With a $2M difference, your friend from above now has your gains ($1M), plus can buy a Tesla model Y, a Porsche Panamera, a million dollar 1-bedroom home in the bay area, pay off $200,000 of student debt (only in America), and still have over $500k extra over you.
 All from an initial $200k difference.

 Position sizing has much bigger consequences for investments that do multiples compared to ones that do +30% like in stocks.
 To have significant sizing, you need conviction.
 To have conviction, you need deep research.

 This was a layer 2 that was on our short list in December 2020 trading at $100M market cap.
 Unfortunately, we decided to wait as we weren’t confident who the big winner would be.
 It went on to rise 100x within the next few months.
 Thankfully, we still got in mid-way when we saw the thesis playing out.

 If you see the chart above, we got in after missing a 18x increase.
 It literally felt like buying the top.
 It is very hard, but you must compartmentalize past price movements from the thesis going forward.

-What prompted us to get in after stalling, was when every crypto project I spoke to planned to onboard on Matic’s layer 2.
+What prompted us to get in after stalling, was when every crypto project I spoke to mentioned onboarding to Matic’s layer 2.
 Developers are closest to the action, so you can get valuable insights speaking to them.
 Despite a 18x run up from when I first considered buying, I could still pull the trigger because I felt that the masses had yet to catch on.
 It hit a 6x very quickly (But sadly a missed opportunity for a 100x).